Mission and History

 Our belief in the sacredness of creation is also taught through a traditional liberal arts curriculum, which encourages in students a respect for nature and human achievement, as well as a love of art, music, drama, and athletics.
 Religious knowledge classes and corporate worship create an environment in which the developing child may find satisfying ways of defining his or her spiritual identity and creative gifts.
 Formal Chapel services are conducted in accordance with the Book of Common Prayer.
 Students learn to define themselves as unique sources of creativity and to value their contributions to the well-being of the group.
 The delight students discover in sharing their own gifts within the school community prepares them for serving in the world.

 The school was founded in 1950 by the Reverend Mother Ruth and the Community of the Holy Spirit, an Episcopal religious order for women.
 As required by its statutes, the Chairman of the Board of Trustees is a bishop or priest of the Episcopal Church.

 For us to find a place like this, a school, which opened its arms to us as a place for a great education and an environment in which people were accepted just as they are, is something I shall never forget.
 I believe that St. Hilda’s & St. Hugh’s still represents that core value.”
-The Rev. Buddy Stallings, Chaplain and Alumni Parent
+The Rev. Buddy Stallings, Alumni Parent